AGM-114 Hellfire: Experimental platforms

 The system has been tested for use on the Humvee and the Improved TOW Vehicle (ITV).
 Test shots have also been fired from a C-130 Hercules.
 Sweden and Norway use the Hellfire for coastal defense and have conducted tests with Hellfire launchers mounted on the Combat Boat 90 coastal assault boat.

 The US Navy evaluated the missile for use on the Freedom-class littoral combat ship and Independence-class littoral combat ship from 2014.
 The missile was successfully fired from a LCS in early 2017.
-This system is set to deploy by late 2019.
+This system was set to deploy by late 2019.

 In 2016 the Longbow Hellfire was tested by the US Army using a 15-tube Multi-Mission Launcher mounted on a Family of Medium Tactical Vehicles (FMTV) truck.
 The MML is an Army-developed weapon system capable of deploying both surface-to-surface and surface-to-air missiles.

 The Longbow Hellfire initially equipped the Maneuver Short-Range Air Defense (M-SHORAD) version of the Stryker to serve as a surface-to-air counter-drone missile, but in 2024 the U.S. Army prohibited its use on the platform after discovering that prolonged placement of the missiles on a ground vehicle created wear and tear that lead to potential safety concerns.